dbanapreet/India-COVID19-Tableau-Dashboard/README.md

 - State-wise breakdown of confirmed, recovered, and death cases
 - Temporal analysis of daily and cumulative cases
 - Comparison of affected regions using bar and line charts
-- Visual storytelling with intuitive charts and filters
+- Visual storytelling with intuitive charts and filters.

 ## 🛠 Tools Used